hongxy1999/staybooking-backend/README.md

 • Implemented token-based server side user authentication based on Spring Security framework.
 • Deployed backend services to Google App Engine for better scalability and reliability.

-e.g. Passwords and keys are hidden in this repository.
+e.g. Passwords and keys are hidden in this repository for security concerns.